romshark/Go-1-2-Proposal---Immutability/README.md

 ### 3.1.
 Benefits

 #### 3.1.1.
 Safety by Default
-Immutability stands for compile-time safety, which would then be default behavior.
+Immutability stands for compile-time safety, which would then be the default behavior.
 The developer will have to explicitly annotate mutable types using the `mut` modifier preventing types from accidentally being declared mutable by forgetting to prepend the `const` qualifier.